harryho/ng-crm/README.md

 * It uses Json-Server as fake Restful API.
 (You can simply replace it with your own API)
 * CRUD functions for Customer, Order and Product.

+#### Live Demo
+[Demo App](https://angular-app-demo.harryho.org): The demo is just a proof of concept.
+It doesn't have back-end API and all features of master branch.

 #### Screenshots

 ![Screenshot1](screenshots/screenshot-1.JPG)